 Restructure your finances so that you are always paying off debt with your assets.
 Amoritization schedules and pay off calculators will help you get organized and clarify your financial future.

 17. Seek Financial Clarity

 Financial anxiety comes from a lack of wisdom, clarity and direction.
 Start asking very specific questions and get very clear on your financial dreams.
 For example, what is your life expectancy and how much will you need to live comfortably for the rest of your time earthside?

 18. Register Your Business

 You can start out as a sole proprietor, but officially registering your business and obtaining an EIN opens up way more opportunities.
 Whether it’s the ability to hire your children, apply for business accounts with greater rewards, or contribute more towards your elder years, this move will definitely open more doors.

 What financial tips would you give to your younger self?
+If you haven't already, we created a few calculators that we regularly use on our site, and hope they may be helpful to you too.
+You can check them out here.
 Need to schedule a one-on-one?
 Use code: HEART2HEART.